mockturtl/lmde-faq/Images.md

 #### Setup

-Inkscape is available from the debian repositories.
+Inkscape is available in the debian repositories.

 `apt install inkscape`